-This is the same peel-and-stick membrane used for over 30 years to prevent roof leaks at the eaves and other roofing trouble spots.
-The original membrane flashings, called “eaves membranes” were 36 in. wide.
+This is the same peel-and-stick membrane used for over 40 years to prevent roof leaks at the eaves and other roofing trouble spots.
+The original membrane flashings, introduced by Grace (now GTP) in 1978, were called “eaves membranes” and were 36 in. wide, designed to prevent leakage from ice dams along the lower edge of the roof.
 In the 1990s, manufacturers started offering similar materials in narrower rolls, typically 4 to 12 inches, for use on wall (see Photo).

 The narrow rolls of membrane were introduced as a solution to water leakage around window and door openings and other trouble spots.
 Window flashing methods that worked reliably in older homes did not work well with the advent of plastic sheathing wraps, flange-style windows, rigid foam insulation, and a host of modern building techniques.
 The problems were hidden from sight for a few years, but came to light dramatically with a number of high-profile lawsuits by condo associations and owners of commercial buildings.

 Sadly, owners of single-family homes often had to take it on the chin and pay out of pocket to replace or repair windows, trim, and the surrounding structure long before their normal service life.
 Trying to file a warranty claim with a contractor or window manufacturer typically lead to a classic finger-pointing exercise where each party blames the other and you’re left holding the bag.